open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Gunnerus-DP.md

 This FMU implements Gunnerus' DP control system.
 The control plant consists of proportional-derivative, integrator and reference feed forward parts, all of which can be independently enabled or disabled.

-The controller inputs are the vessel’s position in NED, velocity in BODY, position setpoint in NED, velocity setpoint in BODY and acceleration setpoint in BODY.
+The controller inputs are the vessel’s position in NED (North-East-Down), velocity in BODY, position setpoint in NED, velocity setpoint in BODY and acceleration setpoint in BODY.
 The acceleration setpoint is required if the reference feed-forward part of the model is enabled.

 A complete list of inputs, outputs and tunables are shown in Table 6 and Table 7.